bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Const." />
 </p>

-Let's take a look at a couple of these examples first.
-Let's look at const.
-So here I have cheese equals yummy and I can console log that out but if I try to assign a different value to cheese, I'm going to get an error.
+Let&apos;s take a look at a couple of these examples first.
+Let&apos;s look at const.
+So here I have cheese equals yummy and I can console log that out but if I try to assign a different value to cheese, I&apos;m going to get an error.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 477/478. const in scope testing (266) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image477.png"
   style="width:45%"
-  title="Define const cheese = 'cheese is yummy'" alt="Define const cheese = 'cheese is yummy'." />
+  title="Define const cheese = &apos;cheese is yummy&apos;"
+  alt="Define const cheese = &apos;cheese is yummy&apos;." />
 <img src="./images/image478.png"
   style="width:45%"
   title="Test, console.log(cheese) for local and global scoping" alt="Test, console.log(cheese) for local and global scoping." />
 </p>

-Let's say I have a script in my code editor.
+Let&apos;s say I have a script in my code editor.
 We can try to run that and see what we get.
 We assign cheese as a constant variable to “cheese is yummy”.
 Then console to screen.
 Finally, attempted re-assigned to “cheese is yucky”.
 Causing an error, can not assign a new value to that variable.
 Type error.
-And that's going to keep me from accidentally assigning a new value to that variable when I don't want it to.
+And that&apos;s going to keep me from accidentally assigning a new value to that variable when I don&apos;t want it to.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 479. example, let (266) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">